axelitus/fuel-pkg-history/README.md

 ##### History_Entry::forge($data)

-Description: Forges a new History_Entry object.
+_Description:_ Forges a new History_Entry object.
 It can take an array of data, an \Uri object or an uri string.

-Static: Yes
+_Static:_ Yes
+_Return:_ History_Entry

 ```
 $data = array(